mrheat/dead-letter-dump/README.md

 Every list (except the TXT file and the flat JSON version) contains at least a property `hash`, which represents a hashed version of the actual domain.
 While the whitelist also contains a property `domain`, which represents a domain in a readable format, the grey- and blacklist don't.

 Even if a domain is marked as dead, it's still included in the blacklist.
-Feel free to filter them out.
+If you prefer a list of active, blacklisted domains, use the blacklist-cleaned file.
+It's a list of blacklisted entries minus all greylisted domains.

 The hash is generated using double SHA1: `SHA1(SHA1(domain))`.